 Any Miscellaneous Accomplishments that Might Help:

 - I did a 6 weeks internship at the national space agency during an analogue mars mission, at which people from 19 nations where involved (also one guy from NASA attended).
-But I did nothing physics related, more like supporting the final workings at the spacesuit and being a member of the simulated Mission Control Team during the mission.
+But I did nothing physics related, more like supporting the final workings at the spacesuit, supporting preparation of experiments and being a member of the simulated Mission Control Team during the mission.

-- I do an advanced laboratory course in quantum optics in September.
+- I have done an advanced laboratory course in quantum optics.

-- I'll do two graduate level courses exactly in the field of my interest for graduate studies in the coming semester.
+- I am doing three graduate level courses exactly in the field of my interest for graduate studies in this semester.

 Special Bonus Points: